kyma-project/website/src/blog-posts/11-release-notes-06.md

 We introduced a new `xip-patch` job to Kyma as an optionally installed patch component.
 This patch issues a self-signed TLS certificate for the Kyma instance and configures the domain to `{LOADBALANCER_IP}.xip.io`, where `{LOADBALANCER_IP}` is the IP address of the assigned load balancer in the Kyma cluster.

-This feature allows you to install and use Kyma easier, without owing a domain or issuing the TLS certificate on your own.
+This feature allows you to install and use Kyma easier, without owning a domain or issuing the TLS certificate on your own.
 This solution is not suitable for a production environment.
 It is only a playground you can use to get to know the product better.
 Read more about this optional feature [here](/docs/0.6/root/kyma#installation-install-kyma-on-a-gke-cluster-with-wildcard-dns).

 ### Installation with Knative